top of page

 Course Description

 The program includes lectures in image interpretation of various radiographic techniques and clinical hands-on workshops that provide insights into the latest technologies in the field.
 The participants will be provided with a wide range of cases while gaining extensive experience in image analysis.
-The mini-residency program will be conducted at McGill University Faculty of Dental Medicine and Oral Health Sciences.
-The duration of the mini-residency program is flexible, ranging from one to three months and the objectives could be tailored based on the duration of the residency.
+The mentorship program will be conducted at McGill University Faculty of Dental Medicine and Oral Health Sciences.
+The duration of the mentorship program is flexible, ranging from one to three months and the objectives could be tailored based on the duration of the program.
 Participants will attend 3 days a week.

 Course Objectives